top of page

 HANLEY FUNERAL HOME

-The Hanley Funeral Home is a historic building in the Sweet Auburn District.
+Trinity Community Ministries is located in the historic Hanley Funeral Home building in the Sweet Auburn District.
 The building was constructed in 1915 and used originally as a Masonic lodge.
 Mr. W.H.
 Hanley began a funeral home business in the 1920s, which became one of the largest African-American funeral homes in the South.
 It was the funeral home of legendary Middleweight Champion Boxer, Tiger Flames and for Dr.Martin Luther King Jr and his mother.

 Our history begins in 1982 with Trinity United Methodist Church (Trinity UMC) in downtown Atlanta.
 In response to the growing needs of people experiencing homelessness, Trinity UMC opened their basement as an emergency overnight shelter.
 Over Time, this community outreach expanded to provide food and subsequently became a Sunday soup kitchen.